nbogie/cyf-react-challenges/challenge-tv-show-info/README.md

 ## Task: Make the whole list of episodes

 Loop over the JSON to make a whole list of `Episode` components.

-If your app crashes at this point, _DO NOT_ edit the JSON - instead, debug your code.
+Note: If your app crashes at this point, _DO NOT_ edit the JSON - instead, look at the error messages and fix your code to prevent those errors from happening.

 ## Task: Host your app